Betting on boring brings stock outperformance in 2014

 NEW YORK Largely ignored during much of last year's 30 percent rally in the Standard & Poor's 500 Index, the stocks leading the U.S. market this year rank among its usually sleepiest components.

-The best sector in 2014 is utilities, including Consolidated Edison (ED.N), about as staid a group as one can get.
+The best sector in 2014 is utilities, including Consolidated Edison, about as staid a group as one can get.
 They're up 14.5 percent on a total return basis this year, compared with 6.4 percent for the S&P 500 as a whole.

 What's happening is the opposite of what ordinarily happens in a moving market.
 It relates to an investing concept known as "beta," which refers to the amount of risk a particular stock adds to a portfolio.
 Stocks that tend to rise or fall with the market – but in a more pronounced way – are called "high beta."
 They generally outperform in up markets and fall the most in down markets.